 The change in technical provisions over the reporting period is dominated by the increase in unit liabilities, primarily reflecting increases in asset values over the year and net new investments.

-The increase in the VIF primarily reflects the introduction of the PAF and an increase in the AuA over the year.
-These increases are partially offset by an increase in expected future expenses and a modest reduction in the average rate of fee margin on the in-force business.
+The reduction in the VIF primarily reflects an increase in expected future expenses and a reduction in the average rate of fee margin on the in-force business.